Swift-Teacher/MyResume/README.md

     ```
 34. Switch to ResumeViewController.swift.
 At the top of the class create a constant called resume and use this code to assign the value to your resume that you dragged into Navigator Pane earlier (be sure to use code completion in Xcode to avoid typos):
         ```swift

         let resume = Bundle.main.url(forResource: "MyResume_project_example", withExtension: "pdf")
         ```
-35. Add this code to the viewDidLoad just under `super.ViewDidLoad()`:
+35. Add this code to the `viewDidLoad()` just under `super.ViewDidLoad()`:
         ```swift

-        /// creates a PDFview that uses the PDFView class to gain access to all of the PDFKit framework functionality. let pdfView = PDFView()
+        // creates a PDFview that uses the PDFView class to gain access to all of the PDFKit framework functionality. let pdfView = PDFView()
         ```
 36. Add this code to the bottom of `viewDidLoad()`: